phinguyen44/huwiwidown/README.md

-This project provides a handy template for writing a dissertation or Bachelor's/ Master's Thesis at the Humboldt-Universit\"at zu Berlin School of Business and Economics and rendering those files in a PDF format following the standard LaTeX template found [here](https://www.wiwi.hu-berlin.de/de/professuren/vwl/oe/teaching/theses/latex-thesis-template/view).
+This project provides a handy template for writing a dissertation or Bachelor's/ Master's Thesis at the Humboldt-Universit\"at zu Berlin School of Business and Economics and rendering those files in a PDF format following the Humboldt LaTeX template found [here](https://www.wiwi.hu-berlin.de/de/professuren/vwl/oe/teaching/theses/latex-thesis-template/view).

-Users write in the `RMarkdown` markup language (as opposed to LaTex) and then the `bookdown` package in R is used to render the documents in a PDF format.
-In the enent that you've never used `bookdown` before, check out the [handy tutorial](https://bookdown.org/yihui/bookdown/).
+Users write in `R Markdown` (which is basically a flavor of the `Markdown` markup language but with the ability to incorporate R code chunks), and the `bookdown` package is used to convert the code into LaTeX code and finally into a PDF document.
+There's other formats that can be created too, such as html documents, but that is outside the scope of this package.

+In the event that you've never used `bookdown` before, check out this [handy tutorial](https://bookdown.org/yihui/bookdown/).

 ## Introduction

 Why use this instead of the provided LaTeX template?

+Note that LaTeX still provides the high-level "backbone" and document structure, but RMarkdown ...

+designed to be incredibly no-frills, lightweight, so that one can focus primarily on writing good content rather than on formatting

+R Code

+eliminates a lot of the manual formatting required to make a LaTeX table, same with labels and references

+test
+\
+\
+\

+ee
+&nbsp
+&nbsp

+test

 ## Usage